rayfarias56/shpe/README.md

 ## SSH and GIT <a name="ssh_git"/>

-In order to authenticate to GitHub and make a copy of a repository you'll need to use "$ git clone [url]" which can be doone either through https or ssh.
+In order to authenticate to GitHub and make a copy of a repository you'll need to use "$ git clone [url]" which can be done either through https or ssh.
 If you clone through https you can cache your password (see here: https://help.github.com/articles/caching-your-github-password-in-git/).
 If you connect through ssh you'll need to generate SSH keys: https://help.github.com/articles/generating-ssh-keys/.

 ## An Intro to Rails <a name="rails_intro"/>